fatiando.utils)¶Miscellaneous utility functions and classes.

 Returns:

-if return_stddev is False
+if return_stddev is False:

 The contaminated data array